truongd8593/mfix/INSTALL.md

 #	Building mfixsolver

+This option is currently limited to Linux environment.

 If you are using the MFIX GUI, this section is not needed.
 However, you may want to use the command-line version of MFIX (same as in previous versions) if you do not have a Python distribution installed, or if you are using any of the